Vishalhumber/Vishalhumber/README.md

 Vishalhumber/Vishalhumber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-# Iam currently working a Software for Billing Contracts
+# Iam currently working on a Software for Billing Contracts
 # Im interested in learning IT and Intgration of Engineering and creating and building stuff